MorimaruKida/MorimaruKida.github.io/index.md

 ***
 _4 April 2026_
 ## New publication
 The sixth paper from my group is out!
-It's open-access.
 "**Tracking spatiotemporal variations in porewater dissolved organic matter in a planted mangrove chronosequence using FT-ICR MS**" published in [*Organic Geochemistry*](https://www.sciencedirect.com/science/article/pii/S0146638026000835).
 We studied the succession of porewater-DOM concentration and compostion in a planted mangrove chronosequence in Bang Pu, Thailand.
-This is the first paper of my stundet Ryu SUmioka, congrats!
+This is the first paper of my stundet Ryu Sumioka, congrats!

 ***
 _1 April 2026_